damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

       - Software
       - Firmware
       - App
 3. Troubleshooting section and instructions on how to solve problems
 4. Repair information
 5. Information on disposal of the product and packaging
 6. Explains how to update your firmware to the latest version
 7. Reporting problems and issues on the forums and chat

- 8. Visualization of procedure via imanges and/or videos
+How to visualize the process of user guide ?

+1. Images
+2. Videos
   ```

  *Some examples of open-source projects that show the user guide.*